paramrathour/blog/pages/_posts/2025-03-02-book-timeline.md

 : Just like my other timelines, I will share my two cents (mostly spoiler-free) on each read.\
 Hover/Click on the comments icon to uncover these insights.

-> Mobile users may need to rotate their device to landscape mode to read comments for longer titles.
-{: .prompt-tip }

 The Forgotten Past
 : Until recently, I didn't use to track completion dates.
 To handle cases where I don't remember the dates, I have chosen the last day (month) of the forgotten month (year).